Meteor-Community-Packages/meteor-timesync/README.md

 - `TimeSync.watchClockChanges(boolean)`: Call this with `true` to turn on watching for major client-side clock changes, which will trigger a re-sync.
 Call it with `false` to turn off.
 This is opt-in; defaults to off.

 To use the above functions in a non-reactive context, use [`Deps.nonreactive`](http://docs.meteor.com/#deps_nonreactive).
 This is useful if you are displaying a lot of timestamps or differences on a page and you don't want them to be constantly recomputed on the client.
 However, displaying time reactively should be pretty efficient with Meteor 0.8.0+ (Blaze).

+You can also use something like `TimeSync.serverTime(null, 5000)` to get a reactive time value that only updates at 5 second intervals.
+All reactive time variables with the same value of `updateInterval` are guaranteed to be invalidated at the same time.

 ## Notes